 Technically, you can install all the central servers into a single application server, but such a deployment scenario is not recommended for production environments.
-Installation in a single application server can be useful for demonstrations and for learning how to use the product, but this scenario might not scale successfully with a large number of business services or high volume of message traffic, just to name a few factors.
+Installation in a single application server can be useful for demonstrations and for

 We recommend that you deploy each of the central servers to separate application servers.
 The Performance and Transaction components, in particular, typically perform a large amount of performance analysis computations.
 Dividing processes across application servers allows you to control memory and processor resources.